Chapter 6 Data Visualization with ggplot2

 ggplot(mtcars_wt, aes(x = gear, y = mean_wt_by_gear)) +

-The most basic bar chart of values have one categorical variable on the x-axis and one continuous variable on the y-axis.
-If you want to include another categorical variable to divide up the data, you can use a graph with grouped bars.
+A basic bar chart of values uses one categorical variable on the x-axis.
+If you want to include another categorical variable to divide up the bars, map that variable to fill.

 In mtcars, vs represents the engine of the car with 0 = V-shaped and 1 = straight.
 We can use vc to divide up the data in addition to gear using fill.
-To create a grouped bar chart, set position = "dodge" in geom_col(); otherwise, you will get a stacked bar chart.
+Since gear and vs are categories, we convert them to factors.

 # prepare the data